b4dtR1p/dartbot/README.md

 ##help
     !ping - sends a "pong" message
     !dartvm - sends the vm version
-    !help - sends a link to this page
+    !sqrt <arg> - gets the square root of the argument !help - sends a link to this page

 ##deps